Metal Detecting & Treasure Hunting in Siberia

 General Map Of Russia

 Then I took a bus from Estonia to St. Petersburg, Russia, where I met with my old metal detecting buddy Forrest and other friends.
-After we completed a few treasure hunting outings in St. Petersburg region, I took a two-day train ride to the city of Yekaterinburg in the Ural Mountains, where I visited my father and met my old friends from my childhood in my home town Snezhinsk.
+After we did a few treasure hunts in the St. Petersburg region, I took a two-day train ride to the city of Yekaterinburg in the Ural Mountains, where I visited my father and met my old friends from my childhood in my home town Snezhinsk (meaning "Town of Snow").

 Photo Galleries of Digital Images